We've independently reviewed this article to make sure it's as accurate as we can make it.

 Next, check to make sure your water line is positioned correctly.
 This may seem like a minor thing, but if your water line is shoved too far down into the valve, it can actually cause an unwanted splash-back that allows water into parts of the freezer where it doesn’t belong.
 This can create unwanted freezing throughout your freezer.

 Double-check that the water line (located behind or below the fridge) is positioned correctly.
+Verify that these lines are not kinked or restricted.
 If this isn’t the problem …

 If any individual component in the ice maker—from the motor to the circuit board and everything in between—fails to work correctly, your ice maker will start freezing over or jamming.
 And, as you may know by now, it will typically do it at the least opportune time.